 Practice your favorite creative activity for about 30 minutes before bedtime.
 Focus on the feelings of joy, pleasure, relaxation, positivity, and gratitude.
 Make sure to turn the TV and computer off.
 Listening to music is helpful as long as it’s more soothing than invigorating.

 The brain makes deep connections between things when they’re repeated.
 Favorite relaxation-inducing and therapeutic scents can be paired with deep breathing practices to form a quick and easy way to relax.

 Place your favorite relaxation scent(s) into an essential oils diffuser or simply put a drop between your palms and inhale.
 Choose oils known for their calming and relaxing properties such as lavender, ylang ylang, jasmine, geranium, or bergamot.
 (If you have any questions about essential oils, please contact me HERE.)

 Close your eyes and breathe deep and evenly.
 You may choose to focus on the exhalation as a way to rid the body of any tension, tightness, or frustration.
-Count the exhalations backwards beginning at 50.
-Calm yourself with meditations, prayer, gratitude, and anything that brings a sensation of peace and wholeness.
+Count the exhalations backward beginning at 50.
+Calm yourself with meditation, prayer, gratitude, and anything that brings a sensation of peace and wholeness.

 Through repetition, your body will soon connect the scent with deep relaxation and you can slip into this calming state quickly.

 Have you ever gotten goosebumps from something good that’s happened to you?
 Perhaps it happens during a massage or a trip to the hairdresser.
 This tingly feeling can also happen when experiencing something genuine, peaceful, comforting, or satisfying.

 (Of course, goosebumps can occur from feeling frightened or physically chilled, but that’s not the type we’re after here.)